Save the solar tax credit: The 5-minute action guide

 • Your energy bills won't get cheaper: Analysis shows that losing clean energy incentives could increase electric bills by over $140 annually on average.
 Without solar competition, traditional utilities have less pressure to keep rates down.

-Step 1: Find your senators
+Step 1: Find your Representative

 Step 2: Get their contact information

-For each senator, take note of their:
+For your Representative, take note of their:

 • Washington D.C. office phone number